gamesbook/protograf/README.md

 also a very powerful library for supporting this type of application.
 Internal terminology, such as `shapes`, was developed before the adoption of *pyMuPDF* and it is coincidental that these are similar!

+Users on  [BoardGameGeek](https://boardgamegeek.com) have provided invaluable feedback and suggestions!

 ### :books: Additional Libraries